jenpennen/jennycho/src/content/work/tugo.md

 ## Style Guide

-Creating a style guide was a challenging but essential step before diving into high-fidelity designs.
-I identified many inconsistencies in key design components from Retune. _I developed a UI style guide to ensure that components were styled consistently throughout the app_.
+I developed a UI style guide to ensure that components were styled consistently throughout the app.
 Inspired by the blue summer skies of Los Angeles, this style guide was intended to reflect that aesthetic.
 ![Style Guide](https://storage.googleapis.com/jennyencho-website/tugo-img/tugo-style-guide.png)

 ## Usability Testing